TheIoTLearningInitiative/EmbeddedLinux/documentation/Bots.md

 ## BotFather

+- Go to [Web Telegram Org](https://web.telegram.org/#/im) and sign up
+- Search for BotFather and add it, click on it

 ```sh
 BotFather:
 They call me the Botfather, I can help you create and set up Telegram bots.
 Please read this manual before we begin: